-The ancients all saw in the stars the outline of a great ship on a holy quest of some sort.
+The ancients all saw in the stars the outline of this great ship on a holy quest of some sort.
 Because the story had been perverted by our great enemy, the devil, they made up a plausible (to them) tale of what it meant, loosely based on the true story which, no doubt, circulated among them from other cultures.

 Remember the fanciful tale of Jason and the Argonauts?
 These heros of old supposedly went in search of the Golden Fleece, which had been lost to mankind.
 It was said to have been stolen by a clever and devious enemy.
-Hmmm…..sounds like the devil, doesn’t it?
-Where did they get the idea for this far-fetched story?

 The Golden Fleece is a symbol of the glory with which Adam and Eve were surrounded before the fall.
-The fleece is also a depiction of the power and authority God gave to them which caused all the animals to obey them.
+The fleece is also a picture of the power and authority God gave to them which caused all the animals to obey them.
 Because they had not yet sinned and were covered in His glory, God was free to walk and talk with them face to face in the garden.
 When they fell, it was the glory surrounding them that they lost and which made them feel naked.

 “The sun shall no longer be your light by day,